-REDSKIN PATIO Bell Pepper 80 days to red
+REDSKIN PATIO Bell Pepper Seeds 80 days to red

-Very early fruiting, heavy bearing, compact, dwarf, 12-16 inch tall plants produce large, 4-5 inch bells that ripen from green to red.
+Very early fruiting, heavy bearing, compact, dwarf 12-16 in. tall plants produce large 4-5 in. bells that ripen from green to red.
 A great performer in patio containers or the vegetable garden.

 Customer Recommendation: Philip in Alabama, who grows all of his veggies in containers, says: "Redskin is my absolute favorite pepper."

-3-4 lobed, large, blocky bells, ripen from green to red.
+3-4 lobed, large and blocky bells, ripen from green to red.
 Very sweet, with thick flesh.
 Perfect for salads or stuffing.

 How to Plant Bell Pepper Seeds

-Start indoors in cell packs or flats, 8 weeks before the last anticipated frost.
+Plant Bell Peppers: Start bell pepper seeds indoors in cell packs or flats, 8 weeks before the last anticipated frost.
 At 70-90°F., germination is in 8-25 days.
-When the soil has warmed to at least 60°F., transplant into the garden 18-24 inches apart.

 Keep pepper seedlings in a bright light and in temperatures of at least 70°F. until ready to transplant.
 When garden soil has warmed to at least 60°F., transplant into the garden 18-24 in. apart.